steve-caiula/simpletron-vm/README.md

 # Simpletron Virtual Machine

-A software simulation of the **Simpletron** computer, a simple yet powerful CPU that operates in **Simpletron Machine Language (SML)**.
+A software simulation of the **Simpletron** computer, a simple CPU that operates in **Simpletron Machine Language (SML)**.
 This project is written in C and simulates a computer's internal registers, memory, and execution cycle.

-## 🚀 Overview
+## Overview
 The Simpletron executes programs written in a decimal-based machine language.
 Each instruction is a **4-digit signed integer** (e.g., `+1007`):
 * **First two digits:** Operation Code (The action to perform).
 * **Last two digits:** Operand (The memory address/location).

-## 🛠️ System Architecture (Harvard Architecture)
+## System Architecture (Harvard Architecture)
 This version of Simpletron implements a **Harvard Architecture**, featuring separate memory spaces for code and data to ensure system stability and prevent instruction overwriting.

 * **Instruction Memory:** 100 words (addressed 00 to 99) dedicated exclusively to SML instructions.